meabhishekkumar/capsule-text-kubeflow/README.md

 gcloud config set compute/zone ${ZONE}
 ```

 3. Use one-click deploy interface by GCP to setup kubeflow using https://deploy.kubeflow.cloud/#/ .
-Just fill Deployment Name and Project ID and select appropriate GCP Zone.
-You can "Skip Endpoint Later" for IAP.
+For more details you can refer to official documentation[https://www.kubeflow.org/docs/gke/deploy/deploy-ui/].

 one the deployment is completed.
 You can connect to the cluster.